Mo7ammedFarahat/cactus/doc/sa_refgraph_hackathon_2023.md

 ### Short Read Mapping

-The best way to map short read (genomic) data to the pangenome in `vg giraffe`.  `vg giraffe` supports single and paired-end inputs, and will output graph mappings in [GAM](https://github.com/vgteam/vg/wiki/File-Formats#gam-graph-alignment--map-vgs-bam) or [GAF](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md#the-graph-alignment-format-gaf) format.
+The best way to map short read (genomic) data to the pangenome is `vg giraffe`.  `vg giraffe` supports single and paired-end inputs, and will output graph mappings in [GAM](https://github.com/vgteam/vg/wiki/File-Formats#gam-graph-alignment--map-vgs-bam) or [GAF](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md#the-graph-alignment-format-gaf) format.
 See the [surjecting](#surjecting-to-bam) section below for details on outputting BAM.

 #### Test Reads